-Before the Meeting
+Before the meeting

 You and your son/daughter will be invited to have a RIC chat with the chair of the meeting.
-This will be to explain thing to you and help you understand what is going to happen.
+This will be to explain everything to you and help you understand what is going to happen.
 Other people who come to the meeting will be asked to bring information that they know may impact on your son/daughter's safety when they aren't at home, who might impact on them and what might help.
 This will then be shared in the meeting, so everyone knows how things are for your son/daughter when they are not at home.
-The allocated worker should share the RIC Record with you two days prior to the RIC meeting.
+The allocated worker should share the RIC Record (the assessment of risk and harm from outside the home) with you two days prior to the RIC meeting.